CSEF Category Awards: 2019

 School: Auburndale Intermediate School, Corona, Riverside County

-- J2105 — Second Place
+J2105 — Second Place

-- Lola S. Castorina, Grade 8
+Lola S. Castorina, Grade 8 portrait

 Can Sodium Bicarbonate Be Used to Kill Mosquito Larvae?